-In case where employees have one of the following contributions to AML/CFT, a bank should reward them appropriately:
+In case where employees have one of the following contributions to AML/CFT, a credit co-operative should reward them appropriately:

-- I. Employees identify suspicious ML/TF transactions and report such transactions in accordance with relevant AML regulatory requirements to the extent that they contribute to the prevention or investigation of criminal activities. - II.
-Employees attend domestic or foreign AML/CFT seminars with outstanding performance, or collect foreign regulatory requirements and provide materials that are valuable to the bank's AML/CFT activities.
+- Employees identify suspicious ML/TF transactions and report such transactions in accordance with relevant AML regulatory requirements to the extent that they contribute to the prevention or investigation of criminal activities. - II.
+Employees attend domestic or foreign AML/CFT seminars with outstanding performance, or collect foreign regulatory requirements and provide materials that are valuable to the credit co-operative's AML/CFT activities.

-A bank may take following measures to conduct orientations and trainings:
+A credit co-operative may take following measures to conduct orientations and trainings:

+I. Orientations: a credit co-operative should arrange orientations to include at least certain-hour training classes on AML/CFT regulatory requirements and legal responsibilities of employees of financial services industry to allow new employees to understand relevant regulatory requirements and responsibilities.

+II.
+Trainings:

-- Orientations: a bank should arrange orientations to include at least certain-hour training classes on AML/CFT regulatory requirements and legal responsibilities of employees of financial services industry to allow new employees to understand relevant regulatory requirements and responsibilities. - II.
-Trainings: - (i) Initial trainings on regulatory requirements: after Money Laundering Control Act and Counter-Terrorism Financing Act enter into force or get amended, the bank should conduct trainings on such regulatory requirements for employees within a shortest period to introduce Money Laundering Control Act, Counter-Terrorism Financing Act, and relevant regulatory requirements, and explain the bank's relevant measures in response to those changes.
-AML/CFT responsible unit should be responsible for planning such trainings and having employee training unit implement the trainings.
+- (i) Initial trainings on regulatory requirements: after Money Laundering Control Act and Counter-Terrorism Financing Act enter into force or get amended, the credit co-operative should conduct trainings on such regulatory requirements for employees within a shortest period to introduce Money Laundering Control Act, Counter-Terrorism Financing Act, and relevant regulatory requirements, and explain the credit co-operative's relevant measures in response to those changes, and having employee training unit implement the trainings. - (ii) Regular trainings:

-- (ii) Regular trainings: - Each year employee training unit should periodically conduct relevant trainings for employees to learn, in order to strengthen the judgment of employees, implement AML/CFT functions, and prevent employees from non-compliance.
+- Each year employee training unit should periodically conduct relevant trainings for employees to learn, in order to strengthen the judgment of employees, implement AML/CFT functions, and prevent employees from non-compliance.
 Such trainings may be arranged into other professional trainings to include appropriate relevant classes. - 2.
-The trainings may be instructed by employees trained by the bank.
-In addition, the bank may invite scholars or experts as instructors if necessary. - To allow employees to sufficiently understand the characteristics and types of ML/TF in order to facilitate the identification of suspicious ML/TF transactions, the trainings should be supplemented by real cases in addition to the introduction of relevant regulatory requirements. - 4.
-AML/CFT responsible unit should periodically understand an employee's attendance in trainings.
+The trainings may be instructed by employees trained by the credit co-operative.
+In addition, the credit co-operative may invite scholars or experts as instructors if necessary. - To allow employees to sufficiently understand the characteristics and types of ML/TF in order to facilitate the identification of suspicious ML/TF transactions, the trainings should be supplemented by real cases in addition to the introduction of relevant regulatory requirements. - 4.
+A credit co-operative should periodically understand an employee's attendance in trainings.
 For an employee who never attends, AML/CFT responsible unit should urge the employee to attend relevant trainings if necessary. - 5.
-In addition to internal trainings, the bank may select employees to attend trainings provided by external training institutions. - III.
-Lectures for specific topics: in order to enhance employees' understanding of AML/CFT regulatory requirements, the bank may conduct lecturers for specific topics and invite scholars or experts to visit the bank as lecturers.
+In addition to internal trainings, the credit co-operative may select employees to attend trainings provided by external training institutions. - III.
+Lectures for specific topics: in order to enhance employees' understanding of AML/CFT regulatory requirements, the credit co-operative may conduct lecturers for specific topics and invite scholars or experts to visit the credit co-operative as lecturers.